 Despite this cultural shift (and shock) I do look forward to life with a car in Calgary.
 I'm excited to leave the car behind at every opportunity and go against the grain as I navigate the suburbs by foot.
 Even though the grocery store is significantly further away than it was in London we have committed to walking there as often as possible.
 Once we find a permanent home in a more central location this will become even easier.
 We also plan to cycle to the train station once the bikes have had a little tune-up.
 In Calgary, we have space for bikes!

 And, of course, with a car comes road trips!
 Though train travel through the English countryside is lovely, we have missed long drives with friends to the Rocky Mountains.
 There we're parts of England that felt inaccessible without a car (Im not totally sure why we didn't just rent though there was a long period where that was not an option financially), but now the whole of the Canadian landscape is open to us and we are looking forward to exploring Albertas backroads and more distant treasures.

-In conclusion, naturally I want to state the concept for this particular posting was graciously granted by Tianhe over at handysolutions.ca ON.
-They truly are a superb handyman services.
+In conclusion, naturally I want to state the concept for this particular posting was graciously granted by Emma over at dirt market.
+They truly are a superb soil remediation and fill providers.
 I really relish a great suggestion!